 Activities: vaccinations for children and pregnant women.
-Education on healthy lifestyles on topics: nutrition, physical activity, and daily organization (e.g., salt and sugar reduction).
-Video-recorded interviews for health situation analysis and understanding the needs of health personnel, doctors, and students; BLS-D (Basic Life Support- early Defibrillation) training for health personnel.
+Education on healthy lifestyles on topics such as nutrition, physical activity, and daily organization (e.g., salt and sugar reduction).
+Video-recorded interviews for health situation analysis and understanding the needs of health personnel, doctors, and students; basic life support-early defibrillation training for health personnel.